whitfin/cachex/docs/migrations/migrating-to-v4.md

 This should hopefully feel more intuitive, while allowing us to trim a bunch of the Cachex internals.
 The underlying implementations are identical, so it should be easy to migrate if you need to.

 Both functions `dump/3` and `load/3` have been renamed in Cachex v4.
 These names were terrible to begin with, so it's about time they're changed!
 Instead we now have `Cachex.save/3` and `Cachex.restore/3`, which behave in exactly the same way (aside from being a bit cleaner in implementation!).
+The only major difference here is that `Cachex.restore/3` will return a count of restored documents, rather than simply `true`.

 Finally the two deprecated functions `set/4` and `set_many/3` have finally been removed.
 If you were using these, please use `Cachex.put/4` and `Cachex.put_many/3` instead from now on.